 Learn more: Winter Park

 This property’s collegiate partnership extends to the onsite, fresh-focused Hamilton’s Kitchen, as well as The Alfond Collection of Contemporary Art.
-Featuring pieces procured by Rollins’ Cornell Fine Arts Museum, the collection is displayed in public places throughout the property.
-What’s more, a Cornell staff member leads a free, guided tour of the collection every Sunday at 1 p.m., and the experience is open to the public.
+Featuring pieces procured by Rollins’ Rollins Museum of Art, the collection is displayed in public places throughout the property.
+What’s more, a Rollins staff member leads a free, guided tour of the collection every Sunday at 1 p.m., and the experience is open to the public.

 Grand Bohemian Hotel Orlando